ansys/pymechanical/doc/source/user_guide/pool.rst

 Run a user-defined function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can also use the pool to run a custom user-defined function on each
 instance of Mechanical over a set of inputs.
-This example again uses set
+While the previous example
-of verification files as in the :func:`run_batch
+uses the :func:`run_batch <ansys.mechanical.core.MechanicalLocalPool.run_batch>`
-<ansys.mechanical.core.MechanicalLocalPool.run_batch>` example, but implements
+method to run a set of inputs files, the following example uses a function
-it as a function and outputs the final routine instead of the text
-output from Mechanical.
+to output the final routine rather than the text output from Mechanical.

 .. code:: python